LimelightVision/systemcore-os-public/README.md

 Access to the latest SystemCore OS builds and cross-compilation resources

-Upcoming
-* Early A/B update infrastructure
+Release 146
+* SocketCan Timing Patche

+Release 145
-* Docker-based package support (enables ROS, custom environments, etc)
+* Add docker for docker-based packages (enables ROS, custom environments, etc)

+Release 144
+* New A/B Partition layout.
+Will need some adjusting to improve flashing speeds.

 Release 140
 * CI test with latest cross compilation resources